il1egalmelon/Tiny-Text-Editor-v2/README.md

     q       - Quit with save all
     ltog    - Toggle line number display for all tabs hl <>   - Sets the highlighter
+    hlw <>  - Sets the highlighter for win2

 # Todo: <br>